XIMDEX/structured-data/doc/guide.md

 >
 > [GET] http://localhost/api/v1/item/9?show=uid

-So now we have a *Corporation* item with a relation with many *Person* items through the *employee* property:
+So now we have a *Corporation* item with a relationship with many *Person* items through the *employee* property:

 ```json
 {